 Bonus: The Stanford Blatch “Bride” (or Groom)

-We firmly believes Stanford deserves more recognition—and air time—in the Sex and the City reboot.
-He always had the best advice and took some of the biggest fashion risks on the show.
-For those channeling their inner Stanford, try an unconventional tuxedo jacket for the ceremony paired with a statement making blouse.
+We will always miss Stanford and his stellar style.
+For those channeling their inner Stanford, try an unconventional tuxedo jacket for the ceremony paired with a statement-making blouse.
 And, for the after-party?
-Glitter and pink of course!
+Glitter and pink, of course!
 Liza Minnelli would approve!